ktchernov/drag-sort-listview/README.md

 DragSortListView
 ================

-# NOTICE: No longer maintained.
+# NOTICE: Original is no longer maintained.

-I do not have much time to devote to this project so I am dropping support for the time being.
-Sorry everybody!

 News
 ----

+**October 18, 2014**: Version 0.7.0: Added an optional parallexed effect

 **April 2, 2013**: Hey all.
 If you want to send a pull request, please read the [Contributing](https://github.com/bauerca/drag-sort-listview#contributing) section first.
 Thanks!